HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 - The insert/replace values statement list, set statement list and update set statement list of inset set/insert onduplicate set do not determine whether the constant value is less than 10 or is a constant with special meaning such as "Y" or "N".
 It only needs to determine whether it is a value or string and display it with "S" and "N" (**valid in V2.5.3 and above**)

-**Compute Node Total Execution Times**: Total execution times of all SQL statements of the SQL template in the compute node.
+**Compute Node Total Execution Times:** Total execution times of all SQL statements of the SQL template in the compute node.

-**Compute Node Average Execution Time**: It is calculated through dividing the compute node total execution time by the compute node total execution times.
+**Compute Node Average Execution Time:** It is calculated through dividing the compute node total execution time by the compute node total execution times.
 Compute node execution time refers to the time from the compute node receiving the first SQL statement packet to the compute node sending the last result packet of SQL; compute node total execution time refers to the total execution time of all SQL statements of the SQL template.

-**Data source Average Execution Time**: It is calculated through dividing the data source total execution time by the data source total execution times.
+**Data source Average Execution Time:** It is calculated through dividing the data source total execution time by the data source total execution times.
 Data source execution time refers to the time from the compute node sending the first SQL statement packet to the back-end to the compute node receiving the last result packet of SQL from the slowest data node.
 If a SQL is split into n SQL for execution, the execution time is calculated in accumulation, while the processing time of the compute node in the progress is not included.
 Data node total execution time refers to the total execution time of all SQL statements of the SQL template.

-**Data Source Average Execution Time Proportion**: the proportion of the data source average execution time in the compute node average execution time, with three decimal places reserved.
+**Data Source Average Execution Time Proportion:** the proportion of the data source average execution time in the compute node average execution time, with three decimal places reserved.

-**Time Consumption Distribution Details**: the execution time distribution of all SQL statements of the SQL template in the compute node or data source can be viewed.
+**Time Consumption Distribution Details:** the execution time distribution of all SQL statements of the SQL template in the compute node or data source can be viewed.

 **SQL Query Optimization Suggestions:** the optimization suggestions for SQL query are given based on the internal algorithm.